1RITIK-ANAND/CALCULATOR_PYTHON/README.md

 This is a simple calculator application built using Python's `Tkinter` library.
 It includes basic arithmetic operations, keyboard input support, and a feature to toggle between dark and light themes.

+## EXECUTABLE FILE
+There's also a .exe file which can be used to access the calculator on windows

 ## Features

 - **Basic Calculator Operations**: Supports addition, subtraction, multiplication, division, and more.